gchure/phd/src/chapter_02/section_04_results.md

 $${#eq:dynamic_range}

 These
-three properties are shown in Fig. @fig:induction_predictions (F-H).
-We discuss these properties in greater detail in the Materials \& Methods section.
-Fig. @fig:properties_experiment shows that the measurements of these three properties, derived from the fold-change data in the absence of IPTG and the presence of saturating IPTG, closely match the predictions for all three operators.
+three properties are shown in  @Fig:induction_predictions (F-H).
+We discuss these properties in greater detail in the Materials \& Methods section.  @Fig:properties_experiment shows that the measurements of these three properties, derived from the fold-change data in the absence of IPTG and the presence of saturating IPTG, closely match the predictions for all three operators.